5 of the best Christmas markets along Norway’s coast

 At the other end of Norway, Skraastad Farm, a.k.a.
 Christmas Farm, is also Christmassy year-round.
 Visit on an excursion from The North Cape Line and find out exactly what a traditional Norwegian Christmas looks, sounds, and tastes like.

 Just north of the Arctic Circle, Bodø is the perfect place if you like your Christmas cultured, delicious, and active.
-Bodø is the European City of Culture 2024, and it’s earned a reputation for delicious seafood and easy access to the great outdoors.
+Bodø was the European City of Culture 2024, and it’s earned a reputation for delicious seafood and easy access to the great outdoors.
 In between eating and all those winter activities, visit the Christmas markets in Glasshuset and Nordland Cultural Center.

 Learn more about Christmas in Norway